Unquenched Charmonium and Beyond: The initial single pion emission mechanism: explaining charged and predicting charmonium-like charged

 In Ref.~\cite{Belle:2007dxy}, the Belle Collaboration measured the cross sections for $e^+ e^- \to \pi^+ \pi^- J/\psi$ via initial state radiation, the $\pi^+ \pi^-$ invariant mass distributions were reported.
 At the conference "Hadron Structure and Interactions in 2011", Yuan reported peak structures at $12~\mathrm{GeV}^2$ and $15~\mathrm{GeV}^2$ in the $\pi^\pm J/\psi$ invariant mass squared ($M^2_{\pi^\pm J/\psi}$) distribution from Belle data~\cite{Yuan:2021talk}; these could be evidence of the enhancement predicted by the ISPE mechanism~\cite{Chen:2011xk}.

 In addition to the dipion decays of $Y(4260)$, Chen {\it et al.} also investigated the hidden-charm dipion decays of the charmonium-like state $Y(4360)$ by the ISPE mechanism in Ref.~\cite{Chen:2013bha}.
 The estimations shows that there also exist charge charmonium-like structure near $D\bar{D}^\ast$ and $D^\ast \bar{D}^\ast$ threshold in the $J/\psi \pi^+$, $\psi(3686) \pi^+$ and $h_c(1P) \pi^+ $ invariant mass spectra of the corresponding hidden-charm dipion decays processes.
-Using the ISPE mechanism, the authors in Refs.~\cite{Chen:2011xk, Chen:2013bha} not only predicted existences of the charmonium-like structures near the $D^{(\ast)} \bar{D}^\ast$ thresholds but also provided specific schemes for observing these structures experimentally, such as the hidden-charm dipion decays processes, $Y(4260) \to J/\psi \pi^+ \pi^-$, $Y(4260) \to \psi(3686) \pi^+ \pi^-$, and $Y(4260) \to h_c \pi^+ \pi^-$.
+Using the ISPE mechanism, the authors in Refs.~\cite{Chen:2011xk, Chen:2013bha} not only predicted existences of the charmonium-like structures near the $D^{(\ast)} \bar{D}^\ast$ thresholds, \changelabel{which are kinematically generated enhancements instead of real physical states}, but also provided specific schemes for observing these structures experimentally, such as the hidden-charm dipion decays processes, $Y(4260) \to J/\psi \pi^+ \pi^-$, $Y(4260) \to \psi(3686) \pi^+ \pi^-$, and $Y(4260) \to h_c \pi^+ \pi^-$.

+\changelabel{ In addition to ISPE mechanism, the possible existence of near $D^\ast \bar{D}^{(\ast)}$ structures had also been discussed from the perspective of mass spectra or decay.
+For examples, the authors in Ref.~\cite{Maiani:2004vq} taking the $X(3872)$ as input, predicted the existence of charmonium-like state with $J^{PC}=1^{+-}$ around 3882 MeV in the constituent quark model with diquark-antidiquark interactions, and in the same tetraquark hypothesis, the decays properties of these tetraquark states were investigated~\cite{Ali:2011ug}.
+In the one-boson-exchange model, the charm analoges of $Z_b(10610)/Z_b(10650)$ were predicted with the masses around the thresholds of $D^\ast \bar{D}/D^\ast \bar{D}^{\ast}$~\cite{Sun:2011uh}.}